lawn-alliance/aa-base-plugin/README.md

 |- supervisor.conf
 ```

 Note that your PyInstaller files, license and readme need to be in the same folder, so this can look a bit messy.
-However, with well configured  `.gitignore` and `MANIFESTR.in` this works fine.
+However, with well configured  `.gitignore` and `MANIFEST.in` this works fine.
 The ones provided in the repo only needs to be adjusted to your new app name and the name of your auth project.

 ### Renaming the app